jsoysouvanh/Refureku/README.md

 		> **Note:** On multiple configuration generators such as Visual Studio or XCode, an additional Debug/Release folder is generated.

 3. Add necessary header directories to your project settings:
-    - Refureku header directory, located at /Refureku/Library/Include, or /Include from the binaries.
+    - From binaries: /Include
+    - From source: /Refureku/Library/Include

 4. Add library directories to your projet settings:
-    - The directory containing Refureku.lib, located at /Build/[Debug|Release]/Lib/, or /Lib from the binaries.
+    - From binaries: /Lib
+    - From source: /Build/[Debug|Release]/Lib/
+    > Make sure /Build/Debug/Lib/ is only set in debug mode, and /Build/Release/Lib/ only in release mode

 5. Link against:
-    - Refureku.lib.
-Make sure you link against the Debug version of the library if you compile your project in Debug mode to prevent [this issue](#issue-1).
+    - From binaries: RefurekuDebug.lib in debug mode, RefurekuRelease.lib in release mode
+    - From source: Refureku.lib

-6. Update RefurekuSettings.toml located in /Build/Release/Bin/, or /Bin if you downloaded the binaries.
+7. Update RefurekuSettings.toml located in /Build/Release/Bin/, or /Bin if you downloaded the binaries.
 You must at least specify:
-	- [FileGeneratorSettings] outputDirectory = '''Path/To/An/Output/Directory'''
+	- [FileGenerationSettings] outputDirectory = '''Path/To/Output/Directory'''
 		> The output directory is the directory where metadata files will be generated.
 If the directory doesn't exist, the generator will try to create it.
-	- [FileGeneratorSettings] toParseDirectories = [ '''Path/To/Dir/To/Parse1''', ... ]
+	- [FileGenerationSettings] toParseDirectories = [ '''Path/To/Dir/To/Parse1''', ... ]
 		> List of the directories containing header files to parse.
 These directories are recursively inspected.
-	- [FileParserSettings] projectIncludeDirectories = [ '''Path/To/Refureku/Library/Include''', '''Path/To/Your/Project/Include/Dir1''', ... ]
+	- [FileParsingSettings] projectIncludeDirectories = [ '''Path/To/Refureku/Library/Include''', '''Path/To/Your/Project/Include/Dir1''', ... ]
 		> Paths to your project's additional include directories.
 They are **absolutely necessary** to make sure the parser can find all included files.
+As you added Refureku include directory at step 3, you must add it to the list.
+	- [FileParsingSettings] compilerExeName = "clang++"
+		> Fill this with the compiler you are using to compile your application. "msvc", "clang++" and "g++" are the only supported compilers.
+For clang++ and g++, you can specify a version (as long as the command is properly running in a terminal).
 	- **If the specified outputDirectory is in a parsed directory**, you should ignore it (you don't want to waste time parsing generated metadata do you?)
-	[FileGeneratorSettings] ignoredDirectories = [ '''Path/To/An/Output/Directory''' ]
+	[FileGenerationSettings] ignoredDirectories = [ '''Path/To/Output/Directory''' ]
 	> **Note:** All paths must be written between ''' ''', and be either absolute or relative to your workspace directory.
-Check out the [SimpleIntegration project](https://github.com/jsoysouvanh/Refureku/tree/master/Refureku/Examples/SimpleIntegration)'s [RefurekuSettings.toml](https://github.com/jsoysouvanh/Refureku/blob/master/Refureku/Examples/ThirdParty/Bin/RefurekuSettings.toml) for a concrete example.
+Check out the [LibraryIntegration project](https://github.com/jsoysouvanh/RefurekuIntegration/tree/master/LibraryIntegration)'s [RefurekuSettings.toml](https://github.com/jsoysouvanh/RefurekuIntegration/blob/master/ThirdParty/Bin/RefurekuSettings.toml) for a concrete example.

-7. Make the RefurekuGenerator run just before your project's compilation:
+8. Make the RefurekuGenerator run just before your project's compilation:
 	- With CMake:
 	```cmake
 	# Run generator before compiling our own program